unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-libraries/resolution-java.md

 # Resolution-Java

-This page details basic configuration and usage of the [resolution-java library](https://github.com/unstoppabledomains/resolution-java).
+This page details basic installation, configuration, and usage of the [resolution-java library](https://github.com/unstoppabledomains/resolution-java).

+## Installation

+Resolution Java can be installed with using the [JitPack](https://jitpack.io/#unstoppabledomains/resolution-java) package repository.

 <embed src="/snippets/_libraries-provider-config.md" />